Berneck Castle: Owner

-The castle was first mentioned in 1225 and the Lords of Berneck were named as the owners.
+The castle was first mentioned in 1225, though the site contains evidence of a building before then. and the Lords of Berneck were named as the owners.
 Blasius von Berneck died childless in 1396 and the fief passed to his brother Zacharias von Berneck, whose marriage to Barbara von Laatsch also remained childless.
 The castle fell to Margareta, daughter of the third brother Friedrich.
 She first married Viktor von Firmian and after his death Sigmund von Anneberg, who took over the castle in 1415.
 The Annebergers joined the nobility party against Duke Friedrich and then temporarily lost the castle, but got it back and sold it to the Swiss in 1435 Hans Wilhelm von Muelinen.
 After von Mülinen in 1457, Hans Kripp bought the castle and his son sold it to Hilprant Rasp zu Laufenbach.
 His daughter married Albrecht Rindsmaul, who sold the castle to Christian Tänzl in 1488.
 In 1499 the Roman-German King Maximilian exchanged the castle for Tratzberg Castle.
 In 1530 the Salzherren von Zott (also Zoten von Berneck) acquired the castle from the Habsburgs and from 1667 it was owned by the Fieger family.
 In 1699 it was bought by Franz Christoph von Rassler.
 In 1728 it came into the possession of the Freiherren von Pach, the owners of the neighboring one Bidenegg Castle near Fliess.
 In 1932 (or 1934) the brothers Harald and Vitus Pach sold the castle to Gottfried Knabl and Anton Kathrein in equal parts.
 In 1961, Max Kathrein bought the other half of the castle from Ida Knabl and sold the entire castle to Rolf Roland in the same year.
 In 1976 the Innsbruck architect Ekkehard Hörmann bought the castle, who had it restored and held his studio in it.